Yufei-L/2019-431/HOMEWORK/README.md

 ## Grading Errors and Regrade Requests on Homework

 If you have a complaint about your grade on a Homework, please first review [the Grade Appeal Policy](https://thomaselove.github.io/2019-431-syllabus/general-course-policies.html#grade-appeal-policy---request-a-review-in-december) at the end of the Course Syllabus.
-Then visit the form at **LINK TO COME**.
+Then visit the form at http://bit.ly/431-2019-regrade-requests.
+All such requests must be posted to the form by 2019-12-12 at noon.

 ## Some General Advice